-Chromosome studies that look for changes or mutations in the person's ABCD1 gene, as well as blood level tests and MRI imaging of the person's head can be used to assist in achieving a diagnosis of ALD.
+Chromosome studies that look for changes or mutations in the person's ABCD1 gene, blood level tests, and MRI imaging of the person's head can be used to assist in achieving a diagnosis of ALD.
 If a doctor suspects a person has ALD, the results of an MRI imaging scan may demonstrate abnormal results, with changes that are detectable in the person's white matter.
 MRI images by themselves do not present a definitive diagnosis of ALD.
-A more definitive diagnosis of ALD can be reached through measurement of the level of VLCFA in the person's blood.
+A more definitive diagnosis of ALD can be reached by measuring the level of VLCFA in the person's blood.
 In almost every male with ALD, the level of VLCFA is very high.
-Tests can also be performed to measure the person's adrenal function; ninety-percent of boys with the symptoms of ALD, and seventy-percent of adult males with the disorder, have adrenal glands that have been affected.
+Tests can also be performed to measure the person's adrenal function; ninety percent of boys with the symptoms of ALD, and seventy percent of adult males with the disorder, have adrenal glands that have been affected.

 Nearly eighty-five percent of females who carry ALD present with higher than usual levels of VLCFA in their blood.
-Genetic testing to look for a particular mutation in the ALD gene may be performed in order to exclude any false-negatives on the part of blood testing.
+Genetic testing to look for a particular mutation in the ALD gene may be performed to exclude any false negatives on the part of blood testing.
 Women who want to be sure about their carrier status should pursue genetic testing to look for a specific mutation in the ALD gene.
-Before a woman can have testing to determine their carrier status; however, a mutation in the ALD gene must have already been identified in an affected member of the family.
+Before a woman can have testing to determine their carrier status, however, a mutation in the ALD gene must have already been identified in an affected family member.

-There is no specific form of treatment for X-linked adrenoleukodystrophy (ALD), although eating a diet that is low in very long chain fatty acids, as well as consuming special oils, may lower blood levels of VLCFA's.
+There is no specific form of treatment for X-linked adrenoleukodystrophy (ALD).
+However, eating a diet low in very long-chain fatty acids and consuming special oils may lower blood levels of VLCFA's.
 Adrenal dysfunction is something that can be treated with steroids such as cortisol.
-The special oils that are suggested are referred to as, 'Lorenzo's oil,' after the son of the family that discovered the treatment.
-The treatment is being studied in relation to X-linked ALD, although it does not cure the disorder and might not help all of those affected.
+The suggested special oils are referred to as 'Lorenzo's oil' after the family's son discovered the treatment.
+The treatment is being studied concerning X-linked ALD, although it does not cure the disorder and might not help all those affected.
 Bone marrow transplant is another form of treatment that is being pursued.

-Health care professionals can provide supports that are not curative for people with different forms of ALD, helping them to manage the adrenal complications.
+Healthcare professionals can provide supports that are not curative for people with different forms of ALD, helping them to manage the adrenal complications.
 Urologists can assist in the management of bladder complications.
-Physical therapists, speech therapists, and occupational therapists can help, as can behavioral psychologists and learning specialists.
+Physical, speech and occupational therapists can help, as can behavioral psychologists and learning specialists.

-Bone marrow transplantation is a promising treatment for ALD, but it is also a potentially dangerous one that carries a ten-to-twenty percent rate of death.
-A very small number of people who have had a bone marrow transplant had their condition stabilize; a few have even made slight improvements.
-All of them had the transplant at an early age.
-Bone marrow transplantation has drawbacks such as limited numbers of donors who are a suitable match and a significant risk that complications with develop from the transplant.
+Bone marrow transplantation is a promising treatment for ALD, but it is also potentially dangerous and carries a ten-to-twenty percent death rate.
+A minimal number of people who have had a bone marrow transplant had their condition stabilized; a few have even made slight improvements.
+All of them had transplants at an early age.
+Bone marrow transplantation has drawbacks, such as limited numbers of donors who are a suitable match and a significant risk that complications develop from the transplant.